SainsburyWellcomeCentre/aeon_blog/readme.md

 ProjectAeon is a colloborative effort to perform behavioral neuroscience experiments where the behavior and neural activity of freely moving animals engaging in a complex task are continuously recorded.
 This project is contributed to by researchers and support staff at UCL's SWC, Neurogears, and Datajoint.

+If you are interested in joining this project, please contact Jai Bhagat (j.bhagat@ucl.ac.uk) and one of the SWC Group Leaders.

 ## Credentials

 Currently, there are five required sets of credentials for Project Aeon's members.